ercrema/VIM-R-IDE-Vim_Config/README.md

 # perfectRVimConfiguration

-A perfect R integration with vim
+A perfect R integration with vim.
+Make vim a better R IDE than Rstudio !!!

 ## Vim